Skip to main content

 Rentmed · Medical equipment rental

-A web app for medical equipment rental company based on Django and JQuery.
+A web app for a medical equipment rental company, built on Django with jQuery-powered interactions.

 Context